Subj: Build muscle, burn fat and get ripped in record time with Vince GiRonda’s ‘Honest’ 8×8 Workout.

-So, if you’re a beginning training, stick to a linear strength program for a couple years.
-Something like Starting Strength is good.
-Then once you have a nice layer of muscle, move on to something more advanced.
+So, if you’re a beginning training, stick to a linear strength program like Starting Strength to build a muscular foundation.

 Benefits of the 8 x 8 Workout Routine

-The Honest workout is a perfect conditioning and endurance workout.
-You cardiovascular and respiratory systems will get a great workout as well.
-Making them stronger and more efficient.
+Your cardiovascular and respiratory systems will get stronger and more efficient.

 Minimize Rest Between Sets

-Vince said that using the 8 sets of 8 format is not enough to ensure muscle gains.
-What’s more important is the speed with which you get through the program.
-“Minimum rest between sets is a must”.
+8 sets of 8 is not enough to ensure muscle gains.
+Perform the workout fast is critical.
+Therefore “Minimum rest between sets is a must“.

-Your goal is to reduce your rest intervals to 30 seconds or less, ultimately cutting them down to just 15-20 seconds between each set.
-Once your conditioning has adjusted to the demands, you’ll need just five to ten deep breaths between each set, then it’s on to the next set.
+Your goal is to reduce your rest intervals to 30 seconds or less, ultimately cutting them down to just 15-20 seconds between each set:

 Use Perfect Form